Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Acknowledgements

 \section{Acknowledgements}

 We acknowledge that generative AI tools were used during the preparation of this manuscript for text editing and refinement, as well as for identifying issues related to fluency and consistency.
-We also acknowledge Yeasier AI for providing the character names, personas, and visual assets utilized in this research.
-All commercial copyrights pertaining to these elements are exclusively retained by Yeasier AI.